sixtusgeorge/AirBnB_clone/README.md

 ## Steps

-We build this application but step by step.
+We will build this application step by step.

 Each step will link to a concept: